 Both systems can play many of the same games.
 Performance, though, is dependent on the console you’re using.
-The Slim PS4 is the more powerful machine, albeit slightly, with the ability to typically display games at a higher resolution.
+The Slim PS4 is the more powerful machine, albeit only slightly, with the ability to typically display games at a higher resolution.
 The difference isn’t always drastic, but on most TVs, PS4 titles will simply look better.
-There are some claims of the PS4 dropping frames on some games, and while it hasn’t been reported as a widespread issue — many games run at a smooth 30 or 60 frames per second without issue — it’s still worth keeping in mind.
+The PS4 targets 1080p as a resolution, while the Xbox One usually falls short: Around 900p.

 If you’re investing in the more expensive PlayStation 4 Pro or Xbox One X consoles, however, Microsoft gains the edge.
-The Xbox One X is capable of running many games at a native 4K resolution and 60 frames per second, consistently outperforming Sony’s premium console.
+The Xbox One X is capable of running many games at a native 4K resolution and 60 fps, consistently outperforming Sony’s premium console.
 The PS4 Pro, on the other hand, is more like a supercharged PS4.
 It delivers better performance overall, but not nearly on the level of the Xbox One X.

 Ports are a telling distinction between the Xbox One and PS4.
 Microsoft packed an IR Blaster and two HDMI inputs into the One, thus allowing you to connect the console to satellite boxes and cable TV.
 Considering Sony omitted these ports, it’s clear that Microsoft wants to win over a wider demographic of consumers.
 Both consoles do tout an Ethernet port, as well as two USB inputs, but only the PS4 comes with a camera port at this point.
 If you want to use Kinect on your Xbox One S or X, you’ll need an adapter that is now out of production.

 Both consoles are available with 500GB or 1TB of storage space, which is enough to house a decent collection of games and other media.
-Still, 1TB of storage is the bare minimum for most desktop PCs, and nearly four years into the life cycle of these consoles, space can be at a premium if you’re downloading new games regularly.
+Still, 1TB of storage is the bare minimum for most desktop PCs — and nearing the end of life for these consoles, space can be at a premium if you’re downloading new games regularly.
 Luckily, both systems’ storage can easily be expanded via external hard drives.
 The PS4 supports internal storage expansion, too.

 Altogether, there’s little separating the Xbox One and PS4 in terms of connectivity and storage.
 The Xbox gets the win due to its wider selection of ports.